smart-data-models/data-models/README.md

 ## Lifecycle

-Specifications evolve over time through versions with _RFC (Request for Comments)_ periods, of a typical duration of 6 months, in between.
+Specifications evolve over time through versions generated after _RFC (Request for Comments)_ periods, of a typical duration of 6 months, in between.

 ![Data Model Lifecycle](docs/lifecycle.png)

 The way to handle new Data Models is as follows:

--   At least **2 cities** or technology providers propose new specifications for a given Smart City or Smart Service challenge to be addressed
+-   At least **2 users** propose the adoption of new specifications for for addressing some specific challenge (e.g., smart parking in a City)

 -   FF and TM Forum launch an **RFP** (duration _4 months_ on average)

 -   RFP is responded and proposals analysed

--   If more than one proposal is submitted, FF, TM Forum and interested cities (with their partners) align and create a single v1.0 draft (duration of alignment period is expected to be 2 months on average)
+-   If more than one proposal is submitted, FF, TM Forum and interested users align and create a single v1.0 draft (duration of alignment period is expected to be 2 months on average)

--   Afterwards an RFC is issued and the proposal workflow (described above) is put in place
+-   Afterwards an RFC is issued and the RFC workflow (described above) is put in place

 ![Data Model RFP](docs/rfp.png)